emahuni/em-async-events/README.md

 - **automated event management:**
     - auto-removal of listeners on destruction.
     - expirable listeners that listen for a specified time before they are removed.
 - **async events** that get responses from listeners.
-Returns Bluebird 3 promise.
+Returns  promise.
 - **async listeners** that can wait for callback(s) to fire the first time before proceeding.
-Returns Bluebird 3 promise.
+Returns promise.
 - **lingering events;** these are events that are fired and used by current listeners, but wait for newer listeners until a specified time before being discarded or wait until its listener is added (bait mode).